The covering numbers of rings: Frequently used results

 \item \cite[Lemma 2.2]{SwartzWerner} Let $S$ be a proper subring of $R$ such that $R=S \oplus I$ for some two-sided ideal $I$ of $R$.
 If $\sigma(R) < \sigma(R/I)$, then $S \subseteq T$ for some $T \in \mcC$.
 If, in addition, $S$ is a maximal subring of $R$, then $S \in \mcC$.

 \end{enumerate} \end{lem}

-When $R$ is a direct sum of rings, $\sigma(R)$ can be determined from the covering numbers of the summands of $R$ as long as all maximal subrings of $R$ respect the direct sum decomposition.
+As shown in \cite[Theorem 2.2]{Werner}, when $R$ is a direct sum of rings, $\sigma(R)$ can be determined from the covering numbers of the summands of $R$ as long as all maximal subrings of $R$ respect the direct sum decomposition.
+While not explicitly stated in \cite{Werner}, the analogous result for unital maximal subrings and unital coverings of $R$ is also true, and can be proved in the same manner as \cite[Theorem 2.2]{Werner}.

 \begin{lem} \cite[Theorem 2.2]{Werner} Let $R = \bigoplus_{i=1}^t R_i$ for rings $R_1, \ldots, R_t$.
 Assume that each maximal subring $M$ of $R$ has the form